BoldingBruggeman/neccton-fabm/README.md

 `nf-config --version`

 If this fails, install NetCDF with Fortran support.
-To do so with Anaconda, use:
+To do so with Anaconda:

 `conda install netcdf-fortran -c conda-forge`